Global Hyperbolicity through the Eyes of the Null Distance: Completeness

-(ii) By \cite{BeSu,Min3}, global hyperbolicty of $(M,g)$ implies that there is a smooth $h$-steep temporal function $\tau$ with respect to a complete Riemannian metric $h$.
-We show that $\tau$ is anti-Lipschitz with respect to the (complete) distance $d_h$ induced by $h$, i.e., there is a $C>0$ such that
+(ii) By \cites{BeSu,Min3} $(M,g)$ is globally hyperbolic if and only if there is a completely uniform temporal function $\tau$ which with respect to a complete Riemannian metric $h$ satisfies \eqref{hsteep}.
+We show that any such (even only weak temporal) $\tau$ is anti-Lipschitz with respect to the (complete) distance $d_h$ induced by $h$, i.e., there is a $C>0$ such that for all $p,q \in M$